-Video Poker Gaming
+Video Poker Gaming Guide

-Video Poker is one of the most popular games in land-based casinos, particularly in Las Vegas, and it’s a game that’s credited with being one of the main reasons casinos begun rising in popularity, helped in part with its exciting gameplay, and the face that it was one of the first casino games to remove the dealer, and put the player in front of a computerized machine instead.
+Video Poker is one of the most popular games in land-based casinos, particularly in Las Vegas, and it’s a game that’s credited with being one of the main reasons casinos begun rising in popularity, helped in part with its exciting gameplay, and the face that it was one of the first casino games to remove the dealer, and put the player in front of a computerised machine instead.

 Video Poker is also well-known due to its very low house-edge, which can – in certain instances – be as low as 0.01%!